medusajs/medusa/www/docs/content/deployments/server/deploying-on-digital-ocean.md

 ## Deploy to DigitalOcean App

-After logging into your account, click on the Create button at the top right, then choose App.
+After logging into your account, click on the Create button at the top right, then choose Apps.

 ### Choose Repository